berkshelf/berkshelf/_includes/index.md

 #### Locations

 By default a cookbook source is assumed to come from the Opscode Community site `http://cookbooks.opscode.com/api/v1/cookbooks`.
 This behavior can be customized with a different location type.
+You might want to use a different location type if the cookbook is stored in a git repository, at a local file path, or at a different community site.

 ##### Git Location